nkini/CMPS128-DistributedSystems/HW3/Spec-v2.md

     * An A+P system must continue operating, even if this means returning stale data.
     * A C+P system must return consistent answers, even if this means blocking for the duration of the delay.
   * Availability will receive bonus points on a CP system.
 Consistency will receive bonus points on an AP system.
+5. AP systems are expected to be Eventually Consistent.
+6. A CP system that stops responding in the face of node failure is still CP.
+However, CP systems are expected to implement some sophisticated scheme to allow for responses in spite of node failure.

+Notes about how we run the system:
+1. We will spawn exactly 5 docker containers.
+The environment variables will contain information about all of them when each node comes up.
+2. Nodes will crash, but crashed nodes will not be restarted.
+3. Reads and writes can be issued to any node, and it is your job to ensure that it is correctly forwarded to a leader, if any.